cgiacomini/OCPP_GW/README.md

 $ cd kafka-kraft-cluster-docker-compose/
 ```
 ## Configuration
-If needed we can customize the kafka nodes take a look at the followin files:
+If needed we can customize the kafka nodes take a look at the following files:

 ```
   ├── docker-compose.yaml